Wearable-measured activity behaviors in work and leisure domains and their combined associations with health

 Project description

-DOACT produces new knowledge about the independent roles of physical activity in leisure and occupational domains on health for the first time in a large population-based setting.
+DOACT produces new knowledge about the independent roles of activity behaviors in leisure and occupational domains on health for the first time in a large population-based setting.
 The project will reveal how the amount and patterns of physical activity, sedentary time, and sleep during leisure time and at work associate with health.

-The study population comprises more than 7,000 workingaged members of the Northern Finland Birth Cohorts 1966 and 1986.
+The study population comprises more than 7,000 working-aged members of the Northern Finland Birth Cohorts 1966 and 1986.
 Detailed information on their activity behaviors, health and occupational factors have been collected through activity monitoring, clinical measurements and questionnaires.
-DOACT project will use novel statistical methods to properly examine the codependent associations of 24-hour activity behaviors and health, including risk of cardiovascular disease, lifestyle related cancers, and disease mortality in midlife.